 - 1) Place your customers in dashboards where you can see all of their activity in real time

-- 2) Spark curiosity about customers with empathy maps (i.e. what they says, do, think, and feel)
+- 2) Spark curiosity about customers with empathy maps (what they say, do, think, feel)

-- 3) Create a customer advisory board with to discover areas of improvement across the brand
+- 3) Create a customer advisory board to discover areas of improvement across the brand

 - 4) Define your future customer research so you hear actual customer stories, not hearsay